kapouer/url-inspector/README.md

 * html
-  a canonical html representation of the full resource, depending on the type and mime, could be img, a, video, audio, iframe tag.
+  a canonical html representation of the full resource, depending on the type and mime, could be an image, anchor, video, audio, or iframe.

 * script
   url of a script to install along with the html representation